Best Agriculture Drones 2026: Top 7 Picks by Task and Terrain

 In hilly terrain, the DJI Agras T70 shines.
 Its onboard radar and RTK system let it follow elevation contours with precision.

-For bigger, industrial-scale jobs, the Rotor Sprayhawk is next-level.
-This autonomous helicopter drone, based on the Robinson R44, offers high lift and handles slopes well.
+For bigger, industrial-scale jobs, the Robinson R44 Sprayhawk offers significantly higher capacity.
+This autonomous helicopter, built on the Robinson R44, handles slopes well with high lift.

 Although still awaiting U.S. approval, the Sprayhawk has already proven effective in Brazil, flying rugged landscapes with little pilot intervention.